huijing/slides/68-finch-frontend-2019/README.md

 ---

+- what I find really cool about flexbox is the amount of control it gives us over the distribution of free space between content
+- flex items are sized depending on the interplay between the 3 flex item properties
 - the next bit I want to cover is understanding the difference between having a `flex-basis` of `auto` versus a `flex-basis` of `0`
 - again, I have 2 sets of 3 items, but this time, with exactly the same content
-- the items are allowed to both grow and shrink, but each item in the set has a different `flex-grow` factor
-- `flex-shrink` is `1` for all the items to make things easier to observe
+- all the items have `flex-shrink` set to 1, so they will shrink at the same rate when there isn't enough space
+- but I've put in varying `flex-grow` values of 1, 2 and 0 respectively, to demonstrate how free space gets added to your flex items when there is excess space
-- the key difference between both sets is that the first set uses `auto` as the `flex-basis`, which means the starting width for each item is the width of its content
+- the first set uses `auto` as the `flex-basis`, which means the starting width for each item is the width of its content
 - the available free space is the total width of the container minus the widths of the content within the 3 flex items
 - that free space is distributed between items 1 and 2 in the ratio of 1:2, respectively
-- inspector shows you that item 1 grew by x, and item 2 grew by 2x, and also shows you the starting width of each item
+- inspector shows you the starting width of each item and how much each of them grew by
 - the second set has `flex-basis` set to `0`, that means there is no starting width for each item
 - the free space available is equivalent to the total width of the container minus the `min-content` width of the third item, because again, the browser doesn't break words so that's as small as it can go
 - then that free space is divided between item 1 and 2 in the ratio of 1:2 as well